Ar3sDevelopment/UnitOfWork.NET/README.md

 This package provides some utilities for the business layer like repositories and units of work.

 ##`IRepository`
 The `IRepository` interface is the base interface of Repositories used in this framework.
-It has two methods for getting the linked `IUnitOfWork` instance.
+It has a method for getting the linked `IUnitOfWork` instance.
-`IRepository` has two methods because you can get a generic `IUnitOfWork` or a custom `UnitOfWork` type.

-###`Repository`
-The `Repository` class implements `IRepository` interface and has a static method for fluent notation for getting a `Repository<TEntity, TDTO>` specifying only `TEntity` and `TDTO`
-This class is abstract because I thought that is useless for other uses.

 ###`IRepository<TEntity>`
 The `IRepository<TEntity>` interface inherits from `IRepository` and has more methods than its base and they're business related like basic CRUD operations.